-To confirm these observations in mice, we further analyzed the neuronal morphology in Crybb2 mutant mouse model (O377) and wild type mouse.
+To confirm these observations in mice, we further analyzed the neuronal morphology in Crybb2 mutant mouse model (O377) and wild-type mouse.
 Golgi staining was performed in wild type and O377 mouse (Crybb2 mutant) brain sections (Fig 2E).
 The average number of dendrites (Fig 2G) and dendritic branches (Fig 2H) at the dentate gyrus are less compared to the wild type.
 All these data (the quantitative analysis of Crybb2 overexpression and the knockdown of Crybb2 via RNAi in primary cultured neurons, as well as the evaluation in the Crybb2 mutant mouse models) led us conclude that CRYBB2 plays a critical role in promoting dendritic morphogenesis.